delaitl/Beam_Propagation_and_Fourier_Optics/README.md

 # Beam Propagation and Fourier Optics
-This repository contains all my projects in the field of Beam Prop and Fourier optics
+This repository contains all my projects in the field of Beam propagation and Fourier optics

 ## Anisotropic Media
 The report is available and describes the variation of polarization of different EM waves through a twisted nematic liquid crystal cell.